Digital marketing in e-commerce: Ways to increase revenue

 Sending emails with discount codes on limited offers or reminders of an abandoned shopping cart works wonders in bringing people back to your website.
 Never underestimate the power of the fear of missing out.

 It provides you with a direct line of communication with your customer base and it can’t be influenced by other parties.
 For instance, with social media, even if you have an impressive reach – your line of communication relies on the company whose product you’re using.

 In simple terms – having a direct and reasonably cheap way to nurture your customer base is a crucial part of any digital strategy.

-This tactic tends to be more of a long-term investment, but very sustainable and can provide unbelievable value to your digital marketing strategy.
+This tactic tends to be more of a long-term investment, but is very sustainable and can provide unbelievable value to your digital marketing strategy.
 The goal of Organic SEO is to be on the top of SERP (Search Engine Results Page) and drive organic traffic to your e-commerce website, considering that organic search provides around 53% of all trackable website traffic.

 Optimise your e-commerce website in terms of SEO.
-Make sure the content, imagery, URL’s, meta descriptions are all optimised according to your SEO strategy.
+Make sure the content, imagery, URLs, and meta descriptions are all optimised according to your SEO strategy.
 All of this helps search engines, like Google, to find the most relevant parts of your website and present them in front of people who are looking for this already.